OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/running/set_get.rst

 .. embed-code:: openmdao.core.tests.test_problem.TestProblem.test_feature_get_set_with_units
     :layout: interleave

-When dealing with arrays, you can set or get specific indices or index ranges by adding the "index" argument to the calls:
+When dealing with arrays, you can set or get specific indices or index ranges by adding the "indices" argument to the calls:

 .. embed-code:: openmdao.core.tests.test_problem.TestProblem.test_feature_get_set_array_with_units
+    :layout: interleave

+An alternate method of specifying the indices is by making use of the :code:`slicer` object.
+This object serves as a helper function allowing the user to specify the indices value using the same syntax as you would when accessing a numpy array.

+.. embed-code:: openmdao.core.tests.test_problem.TestProblem.test_feature_get_set_array_with_slicer
     :layout: interleave